2000 AD crossovers: Judge Dredd: "Helter Skelter"

 Helter Skelter was a storyline by Garth Ennis, featuring an invasion of Mega-City One by an alliance of villains from parallel universes.
 Due to the distortion of reality, characters from dozens of 2000 AD strips made cameo appearances, either in the background or as parts of the plot (Dredd is attacked by the vampires from Fiends of the Eastern Front and then has to avoid Old One-Eye from Flesh).

 Judge Dredd: "The Cold Deck" and "Trifecta"

 The Cold Deck was a story written by Al Ewing which ran in 2000 AD at the same time as two other series set in Dredd's world, The Simping Detective and Low Life.
 These stories initially appeared to have no other connection with each other, but after each of them had been running independently for a couple of issues their plotlines unexpectedly intertwined with each other, and it became apparent that Ewing had collaborated with the writers of the other two series, Simon Spurrier and Rob Williams, to create a single large crossover story.
 The three series merged into a single story for their concluding part, called Trifecta, which took up every page of 2000 AD #1812.

+Judge Dredd: "The Rubicon"

+Judge Dredd Megazine #381 (March 2017) ends with the reveal that one of the British teenagers kidnapped by mutants was Johnny Alpha's father, Nelson Kreelman.